chetanbg1/cbg-aws/README.md

 Monolithic applications and microservices
 --
-Four rectangles close together in a larger square to indicate tightly coupled components as seen in monolithic applications.
 Applications are made of multiple components.
 The components communicate with each other to transmit data, fulfill requests, and keep the application running.

 Suppose that you have an application with tightly coupled components.
 These components might include databases, servers, the user interface, business logic, and so on.
 This type of architecture can be considered a monolithic application.